 New sign-ups may have to join a waitlist

-Choose from two subscriptions: For Plant Lovers, designed to ease new gardeners into what it calls “plant parenthood”; and For Pet Parents, which focuses on non-toxic plant species.
-Each monthly delivery comes with an earthenware planter and instructions for care—plus, the company’s customer service team is on call to help with any issues.
+Choose from two subscriptions: the Classic Plant Subscription, designed to ease new or seasoned gardeners into what the company calls “plant parenthood”; or choose from the Pet-Friendly Plant Subscription, which focuses on non-toxic plant species.
+Each monthly delivery comes with a ceramic planter and instructions for care—plus, the company's customer service team is on call to help with any issues.
 Plans start at $60, and subscriptions can be paused or canceled any time after the first three months.

-If your plant arrives damaged by cold weather or shipping delays—a rarity, considering the care with which The Sill packages its products—be sure to contact the company to make it right.
+If your plant arrives damaged—a rarity, considering the care with which The Sill packages its products—be sure to contact the company to make it right.
 Hardy products and top-notch customer service have made The Sill subscriptions so popular that it occasionally has to pause new sign-ups, so be sure to add your email to a waitlist if you’re interested in a subscription.

-Horti was a clear frontrunner for best overall, with its three different plans, an affordable price tag, and consistently high reviews for quality shipping and top-notch customer service.
-But it was a close competition.
+Horti was a clear frontrunner for best overall, with its three different plans, an affordable price tag, and consistently high reviews for quality shipping and top-notch customer service, but it was a close competition overall.

 Succulents Box, which specializes in air plants and succulents, stood out for its small, low-maintenance plant varieties and equally small price tag: At $5 per month, it’s a great choice for plant-curious consumers who aren’t quite ready to make a big investment of time, space, or money.

 Those who are seeking larger plants—especially ones designed to adorn your front porch or entrance—will appreciate Knock!
-Knock!’s curated quarterly subscription, which considers your area's climate and light level before selecting the right seasonal plant and delivering it at the perfect time to start planting.
-And aspiring green thumbs hoping to grow their skills can look to The Sill, an outlet with a robust online store in addition to brick-and-mortar locations in San Francisco and New York, for plant subscriptions designed especially for beginners.
+Knock!’s curated seasonal subscription, which considers your area's climate and light level before selecting the right seasonal plant and delivering it at the perfect time to start planting.
+And aspiring green thumbs hoping to grow their skills can look to The Sill, an outlet with a robust online store in addition to brick-and-mortar locations in San Francisco and New York, for plant subscriptions designed especially for beginners and pet parents.

 Frequently Asked Questions